julienetie/wavefront_v3/readme.md

 - Reference any named component anywhere in the application
 - Use DOM helpers that allow you to create applications without the limitations of Virtual-DOM implementations
 - Render directly to the DOM without caching or extra overhead
+- Manage your application state without the dependency of "this" or ".bind()"

 __
 ### Separation of Concerns